David Laws: Parliamentary career

 Laws had joined the Liberal Democrats back office at the same time as Nick Clegg while the party was led by Paddy Ashdown.
 When Ashdown resigned the leadership of the party and then decided to stand down as an MP, Laws was selected for his seat.
 Both would walk the constituency in what former Royal Marine Ashdown described as mufti attire; but on election day, Laws wore tailored suits.

-After his election to parliament, Laws became a member of the Treasury Committee, and he was appointed the party's deputy Defence spokesman in November 2001.
+Following his election to parliament, Laws became a member of the Treasury Committee, and he was appointed the party's deputy Defence spokesman in November 2001.
 In 2002, he became his party's Treasury spokesman and issued an alternative spending review.

-He was the co-editor of the Orange Book, published in 2004 in so doing creating the term Orange Book liberalism.
+He was the co-editor of The Orange Book, published in 2004 in so doing creating the term Orange Book liberalism.
 In 2005, he was appointed the Liberal Democrats' Work and Pensions spokesman, a position in which he was critical of the government's handling of the Child Support Agency and flaws in the tax credits system.
 He was subsequently the Liberal Democrat spokesman on Children, Schools and Families.
 He wrote a lesser-selling book in 2006, Britain After Blair.

-Shadow Chancellor George Osborne offered Laws a seat in the Conservative Shadow Cabinet, but was rebuffed, with Laws saying "I am not a Tory, and if I merely wanted a fast track to a top job, I would have acted on this instinct a long time ago."
+Shadow Chancellor George Osborne offered Laws a seat in the Conservative shadow cabinet, but was rebuffed, with Laws saying "I am not a Tory, and if I merely wanted a fast track to a top job, I would have acted on this instinct a long time ago."
 Following the resignation of Sir Menzies Campbell on 15 October 2007, Laws announced that he would not be a candidate for the leadership of the party.

 Government

 Following the 2010 general election, Laws was one of four negotiators for the Liberal Democrats who negotiated a deal to go into a governing coalition with the Conservatives.
 His account of the coalition's formation was published in November 2010 as 22 Days in May.

 Laws was one of five Liberal Democrats to obtain Cabinet positions when the coalition was formed, becoming Chief Secretary to the Treasury, tasked with cutting spending and increasing tax take without increasing rates of taxation to eliminate the national deficit.
 He was appointed as a Privy Counsellor on 13 May 2010.

-Laws's predecessor Liam Byrne, wrote a note to his successor as Chief Secretary to the Treasury which read "Dear Chief Secretary, I'm afraid there is no money.
+Laws's predecessor, Liam Byrne, wrote a note to his successor as Chief Secretary to the Treasury, which read "Dear Chief Secretary, I'm afraid there is no money.
 Kind regards - and good luck!
 Liam".
-Byrne said the letter was meant as a private joke but Laws published it, slightly misquoting it (from memory) at a press briefing as "I'm afraid to tell you there's no money left".
-Looking back in 2013 he said that he had thought the note was a joke but that he felt it was in poor taste given the poor state of the economy.
-He had not expected the revelation of the contents of the note to be taken as significantly as it was.
+Laws slightly misquoted the note at a press briefing as "I'm afraid to tell you there's no money left".
+Byrne said that the note was "a joke, from one chief secretary to another", but that it was a "foolish letter to write", and he regretted that it had "made me look flippant".
+In 2016, Byrne said that the note had been a "centrepiece" of the Conservative Party's campaigning for the 2015 United Kingdom general election.